Ten simple ways to get into the Christmas spirit

 Whether you're searching for the Christmas spirit yourself, or want to spread the good vibes to your friends and family, we’ve put together ten simple ways to help you get into the Christmas spirit.

 Seeing is believing, so you’ve got to start by watching Christmas movies.
-From the classic animations and family comedies to romantic feel-goods, there’s a Christmas movie for every night of December – if you’re dedicated enough.
+From the classic animations and family comedies to romantic feel-goods, there’s a Christmas movie for every night of December – if you’re dedicated enough, and have the mobile data for it.

 Here are a few for you to consider: